jsbots/AutoFish/README.md

 <img src="guide_img/tmtoken.jpg" align="center">
 </p>

-3. Press **Connect** button and wait until the name of the button changes to either **done** or **error*.
+3. Press **Connect** button and wait until the name of the button changes to either **done** or **error* (*might take awhile*).
 4. Open the bot in your Telegram and either press /start or write /start command.
 5. If evertyhing is OK, the bot will reply with:
 ```
 AutoFish was connected to the bot successfully!
-/start - starts telegram bot
+/start - starts telegram bot.
-/startbot - starts AutoFish
+/bstart - starts AutoFish.
-/stopbot - stops AutoFish
+/bstop - stops AutoFish.
-/statsbot - shows stats
+/bstats - shows stats.
-/quitgame - quits from all the windows opened
+/bquit - quits the game and the bot.
+/ss - makes a screenshot of the whole screen.
 /w *username* - whispers to *username*
 /help - list of commands
 ```